bewantbe/point-neuron-network-simulator/README.md

 =========================================
 (Note: **NOT** for artificial neural network)

-This program aims to provide an accurate simulator and a portable code framework for point neuron model networks.
+This program aims to provide an accurate simulator and a portable code framework for point spiking neuron model networks.

 A handy GNU Octave/Matlab interface to the core simulator is also provided.